Perpetual Futures Terms of Service

 - Crypto Wallet and/or its affiliates may trade for their own account and may hedge, risk-manage, or otherwise offset exposures arising from the Perpetual Service on third-party venues, protocols, or liquidity sources.
 Such activity may be executed at any time, including when you have open Positions, and may affect market prices, liquidity, spreads, and execution outcomes.

-- You acknowledge that conflicts of interest may arise between your interests and those of Crypto Wallet and/or its affiliates, including because we may: (a) hold Positions that are aligned with, opposite to, or otherwise economically related to your Positions; (b) determine or apply risk parameters and operational decisions under these Terms and the FAQ and Disclosures (including Margin requirements, leverage limits, liquidation logic, Mark Price methodology, Funding methodology, ADL settings, and trading restrictions); and (c) receive fees and other revenue connected to trading activity, liquidation activity, and the operation of the Perpetual Service.
+- You acknowledge that conflicts of interest may arise between your interests and those of Crypto Wallet and/or its affiliates, including because we may: (a) hedge or offset exposures related to the Perpetual Service; (b) determine or apply risk parameters and operational decisions under these Terms and the FAQ and Disclosures; and (c) receive fees and other revenue connected to trading activity, liquidation activity, and the operation of the Perpetual Service.

 - Crypto Wallet is not your agent, fiduciary, trustee, or investment adviser.
 We do not owe you any duty of loyalty, any duty to act in your best interests, or any other fiduciary duty.
-You are solely responsible for your trading decisions, including whether to open, close, or maintain a Position.
+You are solely responsible for your trading decisions.

 - By using the Perpetual Service, you consent to the activities and conflicts described in this Section 16.